hhg7/defiant/README.md

 # defiant
 **D**ifferential methylation: **E**asy, **F**ast, **I**dentification and **AN**no**T**ation

 by David E. Condon, University of Pennsylvania, 2015-2017.
+Email Dave at dec986@gmail.com with questions/complaints/suggestions

+# installation
+Download the file github.zip and unzip the file like this on a Linux command line: `unzip github.zip` which opens a file called install.sh  Do this on the command line: `./install.sh` which will compile an executable "defiant" for your system.

 # Synopsis
 ./defiant [OPTIONS]...
 [FILES]...